iredmail/docs/en_US/installation/0-setup.dns.md

 etc.).
 The TTL is set in seconds, so 60 is one minute, 1800 is 30 minutes, etc.

 Systems that have a static IP should usually have a TTL of 1800 or higher.
-Systems that have a dynamic IP should usually have a TTL of 1800 of less.
+Systems that have a dynamic IP should usually have a TTL of 1800 or less.

 The lower the TTL the more often a client will need to query the name servers for your host's (record's) IP address this will result in higher query traffic